MicrosoftDocs/azure-aks-docs/articles/aks/imds-restriction.md

     --imds-restriction enabled
 ```

-After you update the cluster, you must [reimage][node-image-upgrade] the nodes in your cluster to begin to block traffic to the cluster's pods.
+After you update the cluster, you must [reimage][node-image-upgrade] the nodes in your cluster with `az aks upgrade --node-image-only` to begin to block traffic to the cluster's pods.

 ## Verify the traffic on a cluster with IMDS restriction enabled